safebear/qatestexercise/README.md

 ## Project Set up and Install

 1. You must have `node` and `npm` (which comes bundled with `node`) installed on your machine, any version above `8.9.0` will be fine.
-2. Clone this project and then run `npm install` to download the dependencies.
+2. Clone this project, navigate into the root directory (`qatestexercise`) and run `npm install` to download the dependencies.
 3. Open with your favorite JavaScript IDE (I recommend VSCode or IntelliJ Pro as we'll need the AsciiDoc extension later).

 ***NOTE:*** Take a look at the `package.json` file.
 You'll notice that there is only one dependency.
 This makes `Cypress` very stable and easy to maintain.